-Wright and Felleisen [72] refer to this theorem as strong soundness, since reduction is never stuck and the type of the result is correctly predicted.
+Wright and Felleisen [73] refer to this theorem as strong soundness, since reduction is never stuck and the type of the result is correctly predicted.
 The standard form of type soundness is what they call weak soundness:

-'''

-For any well-typed expression, e, if e \rightarrow e', then e' is not stuck.
+For any well-typed expression, e, if $e \rightarrow e'$, then e' is not stuck.

-'''

-Proof is immediate from Theorem 3, since a stuck dispatch expression is not a value.
+The proof of weak soundness for AP-F is immediate from Theorem 3, since a stuck dispatch expression is not a value.